Pankajtanwarbanna/pankajtanwarbanna/articles/the-basics-you-need-to-know-about-kafka-graphic-explanation-ahead.md

 ### Interesting… So how data is stored?

-A topic behaves like a queue.
+A topic behaves like a pipe.
 Producer keeps on pushing data to it, and on the other side the consumer reads it.

 Let’s visualise, for example a message is sent to some topic A -

 ![Kafka Message Sent](https://cdn.hashnode.com/res/hashnode/image/upload/v1621057241565/nZcp99VdA.png)

-So, Messages are stored in the queue, permanently.
-Messages stay in the queue always and can not be modified or deleted.
+So, Messages are stored in the pipe, permanently.
+Messages stay in the pipe always and can not be modified or deleted.

 ![Kafka Message Queued](https://cdn.hashnode.com/res/hashnode/image/upload/v1621057250766/PoTl54H0r.png)